GLEE2023/GLEE2023/extras/Docs/GLEE_LunaSat/Readme.md

 # GLEE LunaSat Integrated Functionality Library
 This library puts all the basic functionality of the lunasat in one place.
-The lunasat library can be included and utilized to conduct quick and easy initialization of subsystems and controlled querying and transmission of sensor observations.
+The LunaSat library can be included and utilized to conduct quick and easy initialization of subsystems and controlled querying and transmission of sensor observations.

 ![LunaSat Front](/extras/Docs/Images/LunaSat_front.jpg) ![LunaSat Back](/extras/Docs/Images/LunaSat_back.jpg)